mikejsavage/ggentropy/README.md

 C++.
 You can use it to generate cryptographically secure random numbers, safe for use as nonces and keys in cryptographic operations.

-ggentropy supports Windows, MacOS, Linux and OpenBSD.
+ggentropy supports Windows, MacOS, Linux, FreeBSD, OpenBSD, NetBSD and Solaris.

 ## Usage